Azure/Azure-Hacks/1-SETUP/README.md

 # Prerequisites & Setup

-**Complete this setup BEFORE the Azure Academy (21-24 July 2025)**
+**Complete this setup BEFORE the Azure Architecture Hackathon (December 3, 2025)**

-This guide will help you install and configure all the necessary tools required for the 4-day Azure hackathon experience.
-Please complete all setup steps before Day 1 to ensure you're ready to participate fully in the hands-on activities.
+This guide will help you install and configure all the necessary tools required for the 1-day Azure Architecture hackathon.
+Please complete all setup steps before the hackathon to ensure you're ready to participate fully in the hands-on activities.

 ## Required Tools Overview

-The following tools are essential for participating in the Azure hackathons:
+The following tools are essential for participating in the Azure Architecture hackathon:
 - **Azure Developer CLI (azd)** - For rapid Azure application deployment
 - **Azure CLI (az)** - For Azure resource management
-- **Terraform** - For Infrastructure as Code
 - **Visual Studio Code** - Primary development environment
 - **PowerShell** - For Azure automation tasks
+- **Terraform** - Optional, for Infrastructure as Code

 Open Visual Studio Code (VS Code) or a text editor.
 - Start with an empty directory.